DylanTse520/neu-cs5330-augmented-reality/readme.md

 # Project 4: Calibration and Augmented Reality
-This is Project 3: Real-time 2D Object Recognition by Yixiang Xie for CS5330 Pattern Recognition & Computer Vision.
-Demo link: https://drive.google.com/file/d/11xr3kna2roguuYvSC6OMji48qHacTay3/view?usp=share_link
+This is Project 4: Calibration and Augmented Reality by Yixiang Xie for CS5330 Pattern Recognition & Computer Vision.

 The code is written in C++ with OpenCV4 on Visual Studio Code on macOS Sonoma 14.0 and compiled with a CMakeLists.txt file.

 # Run the code
-In order to run the code, use command line to run the bash script by ```./run.sh```.
-To try different configurations, change ```./run.sh``` in the format of ```./2DObjRecog <--km> <--knn=[value]> ```.
-The ```--km``` is optional to enable adaptive thresholding, which uses k-means clustering with k=2 to cluster the image pixels into two groups, and use the mean value of these two centroids as the thresholding value.
-The ```--knn=[value]``` is optional to enable k-nearest neighbors classifier with k=[value].
+In order to run the code, use command line to run the bash script by running ```./run.sh```.

+By default the script will run the calibration part, which detects a chessboard for its corners and allows for taking calibration images by pressing "s".
+You need at least 5 images for calibration.

+After calibration, to view a virtual object on the chessboard, change line 5 in ```./run.sh``` to ```./ar <static image path containing a chessboard>```.
+The second parameter is optional.
+When leave out, the program will detect a chessboard and project a Utah teapot onto it.
+You can also pass a path to a static image containing a chessboard as the second parameter.
+The program will insert the teapot to the image and display it.

+To view the robust features detection, change line 5 in the script to ```./feature```.
+By default the program shows SURF features.
+To change between features, press "u" for SURF features, press "i" for SIFT features, press "h" for Harris corners or press "t" for Shi-Tomasi corners.

+Press "q" to quit either program.

 # Extensions
-For extensions, I developed a GUI to help labeling objects and collect training data.
-Press ```n``` during the system running to enable this.
-You should input the object number and the object label to add a new label.
-I have 17 objects in 13 categories in total as training objects.
-The data can be seen in ```./resources/data.csv```.
-The system allows you to classify multiple object in one time.
-Just put the objects in the frame to see it.
-It also allows for showing unknown objects.
-Unknown objects will be labelled as "Unknown".
-I also developed k-means adaptive thresholding.
-Use the optional parameter ```--km``` to enable this.
+For extensions, the program allow for detecting four different robust features.
+To test them, run the script with ```./feature```, and press "u" for SURF features, press "i" for SIFT features, press "h" for Harris corners or press "t" for Shi-Tomasi corners.
+I also hid the chessboard underneath a white mask.
+To test this, run the script with ```./ar``` and put a chessboard in the frame.
+I also allow using static images with chessboard to demonstrate inserting teapot in it.
+To test this, run the script with ```./ar <static image path containing a chessboard>``` and specify an image path with a chessboard in it.

 # Travel days used
-2 travel days
+1 travel days